ChrisNeedham200/loadimpact-docs/jekyll/_v3/frequently-asked-questions/what-ip-addresses-are-used-by-load-impact.md

 ---
 layout: classic-docs
-title: What IP Addresses are used by Load Impact's to generate load?
+title: What IP Addresses are used by LoadImpact's to generate load?
-description: List and explanation of the IP addresses Load Impact's Lua based product uses to generate load during a test.
+description: List and explanation of the IP addresses LoadImpact's Lua based product uses to generate load during a test.
 categories: [frequently-asked-questions]
 order: 5
 redirect_from: